Toufool/AutoSplit/README.md

 - Click the Browse buttons to locate your AutoSplit Path (path to AutoSplit.exe) and Settings Path (path to your AutoSplit `.pkl` settings file) respectively.
   - If you have not yet set saved a settings file, you can do so using AutoSplit, and then go back and set your Settings Path.
 - Once set, click OK, and then OK again to close the Layout Editor.
 Right click LiveSplit -> Save Layout to save your layout.
 AutoSplit and its settings will now open automatically when opening that LiveSplit Layout `.lsl` file.
-- If you are using any dummy splits, it is recommended that you check the "Group dummy splits when undoing / skipping" checkbox when using LiveSplit integration so that your LiveSplit splits stay in sync with AutoSplit.

 ## Known Limitations

 - For many games, it will be difficult to find a split image for the last split of the run.
 - The window of the capture region cannot be minimized.
-- Capturing a hardware accelerated window or using Windows 11 altogether will cause performance drops.
-But as long as the window you are capturing (not the selected region, but rather the actual window size) is not too large, you should still be able to obtain a Max FPS of over 60.

 ## Resources